Key Stage 4 Curriculum

 As students approach the next stage in their academic and personal development at Hessle High School & Sixth Form College, we are able to offer them a bespoke curriculum that appeals to their interests.
 We have formed effective partnerships with locally based training providers and our consortium partners to provide access to a wide range of high quality vocational and academic courses.

 Whilst the Pathway Booklet provided in Year 8 (in the second half of the Spring Term) will provide detailed descriptions of every available course and assessment strategy, this document aims to summarise the curriculum areas and considerations students and parents need to make when selecting a Key Stage 4 (KS4) pathway.

 Though this document will give a brief summary, nothing replaces seeing learning in action.
 If you would like to visit us during the course of the taught day, please do not hesitate to contact us.

 In KS4, students will study courses that give them an opportunity to prepare for life and make future plans to gain the qualifications that will help them achieve their goals.
 In some subjects you will begin your GCSE/Vocational courses at the start of Year 9 for others they will begin in Year 10.
 Clear information about commencement dates will be provided to parents.

-All course available provide a unique learning experience.
+All courses available provide a unique learning experience.
 The learning provided will support learners in achieving the school aim of 'everyone can achieve the extraordinary'.

 Compulsory subjects - these are courses that all students follow to make sure they have a broad balanced curriculum ensuring they do not limit their future choices.
 This is usually referred to as the CORE.

 Students also have Pathway selections to make.
 There are many sources of advice which they and you as parents can consult before committing to a curriculum.